BRATTLEBORO -- The Vermont Drug Task Force arrested two Windham County residents recently for distributing narcotics.

 Tanguay is facing three felony charges for the sale of regulated narcotics and for possessing a regulated narcotic, and was cited to appear in Windham Superior Court at a later date.
 He is being held at Southern State Correctional Facility in Springfield.

 At the time of his arrest, Tanguay had been on parole for a conviction for his part in the burglary of a home in Wilmington in 2004.
 According to court documents, Tanguay and his alleged accomplice, Robert Avallone, of Wilmington, stole more than $11,000 from a safe in the home, $6,000 of which was charitable donations to Twice Blessed and Stepping Stones.
-The remainder of the
+The remainder of the stolen money had been set aside to repair the roof of Twice Blessed, a community thrift shop.

 In 2005, Tanguay was convicted on four charges, for the most serious of which -- burglary of an occupied dwelling -- he received a five to 25 year sentence.
 He was also convicted of grand larceny, unlawful mischief and petty larceny.